-The Company is still in its development phase conducting clinical trials in order to achieve regulatory marketing approvals, which incurs various risks and uncertainties, including but not limited to the uncertainty of the development process and the timing of achieving profitability.
+The Company is still in its development phase for its alfapump® and DSR® products, and is conducting clinical trials in order to achieve regulatory marketing approvals for these products.
+This entails various risks and uncertainties, including but not limited to the uncertainty of the development process and the timing of achieving profitability.
 The Company's ability to continue operations also depends on its ability to raise additional capital and to refinance existing debt, in order to fund operations and assure the solvency of the Company until revenues reach a level to sustain positive cash flows.

-The impact of COVID-19 and the geopolitical situation in Ukraine on the Company's ability to secure additional financing rounds or undertake capital market transactions remains unclear at this point in time and will remain under review by the executive management and the board of directors.
+The impact of macroeconomic conditions and the geopolitical situation on the Company's ability to secure additional financing rounds or undertake capital market transactions remains unclear at this point in time and will remain under review by the Executive Management and the Board of Directors.